-Join Mike Meyers for an in-depth discussion in this video Coaxial cabling, part of CompTIA Network+ Exam Prep (N10-006) Part 2: The Physical Network.
+Join Mike Meyers for an in-depth discussion in this video Coaxial cabling, part of CompTIA Network+ (N10-006) Cert Prep: 2 The Physical Network.

 - If you wanna pass the Network+ exam, you've got to know about coaxial cable.
 Even though coaxial cable really isn't used in networking too much anymore, it's used enough that we need to be able to discuss the aspects of what makes coaxial cable, coaxial.
 So what I wanna start off with is this big ol' evil cable.
 This is an original.
 What was known as thick ethernet cable since, a long, long time ago.
 Let's just say I had a lot of hair back then.
 Anyway, even though we don't use this cable for networking anymore, it's a good way to explain coaxial.

 So if you take a look at this, this is a very classic piece of coaxial cable.
 We've got a little conductor here in the center, and then we've got some insulator, and then another conductor on the outside.
 And that's where the term coaxial comes from.
 Because you have two conductive materials that are centered around a single axis.
 So anytime you see that, you always know that you're gonna have two types of conductors.
 And that's what coaxial cable's all about.
 Now when you're talking about a coaxial cable, there are two things to keep in mind.

 Number one, the name of the cable.
 This type of cable was called, still is called RG8.
 So coaxials will always have a number that starts with RG and then a number that separates them.
 The other thing to keep in mind is that coaxial cables are measured by an impedance.
 So for example, this RG8 cable has an impedance of 50 Ohms.
 Now...
 Let's take a look at another type of coaxial.
 This was also used in networking a long time ago.
 It's kind of faded out and this particular type of cable is called RG58.